mattfenwick/JavaParser/src/notes.md

  - the order that operator matches are tried in matters ... want to parse `==` as double-equals, not as two separate equals tokens

+ - the spec uses `HexDigit` in two different places:  UnicodeEscapes (i.e. `\u00af`) and hexadecimal numerals (i.e. 0x12a3).
+But they're different:  the first accepts only raw hex digits, whereas the second accepts raw *and* unicode-escaped hex digits.

 Parsing/AST: